radius-project/docs/docs/content/guides/author-apps/kubernetes/howto-yaml-base-support/index.md

 ---
 type: docs
 title: "How-To: Migrate from existing Kubernetes resources"
-linkTitle: "Migrate from YAML"
+linkTitle: "Migrate using Kubernetes YAML"
-description: "Learn how to migrate to a Radius container from existing Kubernetes YAML"
+description: "Learn how to migrate to a Radius container using existing Kubernetes YAML configurations"
 weight: 500
 categories: "How-To"
 tags: ["containers","Kubernetes"]